egyptiankarim/code-of-conduct/README.markdown

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a community organizer.

-We expect participants to follow these rules at conference and workshop venues and conference-related social events.

 ##Need Help?
 If you have questions, comments, or concerns related to violations or our code, please be in touch with our community's organizers.